nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 export default Link;
 ```

-We want to test this component by checking if the properties are coming in right and if it’s rendered correctly.
-With Jest we have a very easy way to do this by creating snapshots.
-The first time when running the test a snapshot is created.
-You can then look at the created file to check whether this rendered component matches your desired outcome.
-Let’s write the first test for our component.
-In this case we’re gonna use the [shallow](https://enzymejs.github.io/enzyme/docs/api/shallow.html) renderer of Enzyme to help us creating the snapshot.
+We want to check this component by checking if the properties are coming in right and if it’s rendered correctly.
+With Jest we've a really easy thanks to do that by creating snapshots. the primary time when running the test a snapshot is made . you'll then check out the created file to see whether this rendered component matches your required outcome.
+Let’s write the primary test for our component. during this case we’re gonna use the [shallow](https://enzymejs.github.io/enzyme/docs/api/shallow.html) renderer of Enzyme to assist us creating the snapshot.
 ```
 import React from 'react';
 import { shallow } from 'enzyme';